Frequently asked questions

 Most parents/carers will receive their child's placement score at the bottom of their placement outcome advice in early July.

 An attachment to the outcome advice shows the breakdown of raw school assessment and test scores.
 In a few cases the scores cannot be published.
-If parents do not receive the child's score they can email the Unit for an explanation.
+If parents do not receive the child's score they can email the Team for an explanation.

 The selection committees may adjust a child's score based on considerations such as a student's Aboriginality, time doing all school work in the English language, illness/misadventure claims, appeals and other factors.
 This is why a student may appear higher on a reserve list than another with a higher calculated placement score.
 Adjusted placement scores are not released as they can vary across selection committees considering the application.